Yandex Cloud

 Warning

-If you use Yandex ID, the authentication process does not include checking users for membership in a Yandex 360 organization.
-Any user with a Yandex account can log into your GitLab instance.
-To prevent access by unauthorized users, set the Allow single sign on and Block auto-created users parameters to true.
-This will allow you to automatically create new users in GitLab but also block them at first log in.
+When using Yandex ID, the user's membership in a Yandex 360 organization is not verified during authentication.
+Any user with a Yandex account can log in to your GitLab instance.
+To prevent access by unauthorized users, set Allow single sign on and Block auto-created users to true.
+This allows GitLab to automatically create new users, while blocking them on first sign-in.

 Was the article helpful?